IBM/db2sock-ibmi/README.md

 #Contributors
 - Tony Cairns, IBM
 - Aaron Bartell, Krengel Technology, Inc.
+- You can help test new libdb400.a driver to make sure there are no surprises (volunteers welcome).

 #Follow Along
 We will be discussing things in the [Issues](http://bit.ly/db2sock-issues) section of this repo.